ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

   a Remote Endpoint while listening for an incoming connection from that Endpoint.
 The process of identifying options for the connection, such as resolution of the Remote Endpoint Identifier(s), occurs in response to the `Rendezvous` call.
-  As with Listeners, the set of local paths and Endpoints is constrained by Selection Properties.
+  As with Listeners, the set of local paths and endpoints is constrained by Selection Properties.
 If successful, the `Rendezvous` call generates and asynchronously returns a Connection object to represent the established peer-to-peer connection.
   The processes by which connections are initiated during a `Rendezvous`